- 9.4 Miles

 - 15.1 Kilometers

-- 8 Hours round trip
+- 8 Hours Roundtrip

 334 Feet/102 Meters

 From the Springdale & Zion Canyon Visitor Center, continue another 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, make your first right turn and travel roughly another 0.3 miles towards The National Park Visitor Center.
+Once inside the park, make your first right turn and travel roughly another 0.3 miles towards The National Park Visitor Center.
 Make your first right turn for regular parking or make your first left turn for RV and trailer parking.
 Walk over to the Zion National Park Shuttle stop in front of the Zion National Park Visitor Center (Stop 1).
 Ride the shuttle to The Temple of Sinawava (Stop 9).
 Exit the shuttle and continue onto the Riverside walk trailhead which will lead you to The Narrows.

 From the Springdale & Zion Canyon Visitor Center continue 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, continue another 1.5 miles to the Zion Canyon Scenic Route (sign on right side: Zion Lodge, Scenic Drive) turn left.
+Once inside the park, continue another 1.5 miles to the Zion Canyon Scenic Route (sign on right side: Zion Lodge, Scenic Drive) turn left.
 From there, travel another 6.1 miles up the Scenic Drive to the Temple of Sinawava shuttle stop on your right-hand side at the end of the scenic drive.